autonity/autonity-oracle/reporter/README.md

 requires the binding information and the committee to initialize the oracle contract.

 #### keep binding upated
-    - setComitte should bring bindings of committee members.

     - updateBinding once a validator update its binding in the validator pool of autonity contract.

 ### Data reporting